i-MSCP/plugins/incubator/DomainAutoApproval/README.md

-## DomainAutoApproval v1.0.1 plugin for i-MSCP
+## DomainAutoApproval v1.0.2 plugin for i-MSCP

 Plugin allowing auto-approval of new domain aliases.

 ### Requirements

-Plugin compatible with i-MSCP versions >= 1.1.0
+Plugin compatible with i-MSCP versions >= 1.1.4

 ### Installation

-	- Login into the panel as admin and go to the plugin management interface
+  * Login into the panel as admin and go to the plugin management interface
-	- Upload the Demo plugin archive
+  * Upload the plugin archive
-	- Activate the plugin
+  * Activate the plugin

 ### Update

-	- Backup your current plugins/Demo/config.php file
+  * Backup your current plugins configuration file
-	- Login into the panel as admin and go to the plugin management interface
+  * Login into the panel as admin and go to the plugin management interface
-	- Upload the Demo plugin archive
+  * Upload the plugin archive
-	- Restore your plugins/Demo/config.php file (check for any change)
+  * Restore your plugin configuration file (check for any change)
-	- Update the plugin list through the plugin interface
+  * Update the plugin list

 ### Configuration